magentabusiness/magentabusiness.github.io/docs/trendz/rest-api.md

 All requests should contain jwt token for authorization.
 It should be added as query parameter or in HTTP Headers.
 In both cases parameter name is `jwt`.

-You can get JWT token from ThingsBoard Rest API
+You can get JWT token from IoT Hub Rest API

 Request: